Islip and Noke

 http://midsomermurders.org/isliploc.htm

-About a mile and a half south-east of Islip is the tiny village of Noke, one of the Seven Towns Of Otmoor, the other "towns" being Beckley, Oddington, Charlton-on-Otmoor, Horton-cum-Studley, Murcott and Fencott.
+The tiny village of Noke is one of the Seven Towns Of Otmoor, the other "towns" being Beckley, Oddington, Charlton-on-Otmoor, Horton-cum-Studley, Murcott and Fencott.
 Before Enclosure in the early 1800s any cottager who lived in one of the ‘Seven Towns’ had right of grazing for their cattle, sheep and geese on the moor.

-Noke has an attractive little parish church, the 13th century Church of St. Giles.
+Noke has an attractive little parish church, the Grade II* listed 13th century Church of St. Giles.
 The B4027 road between Islip and Noke provides fine views over the whole of Otmoor and beyond.
+Full details about St. Giles' Church can be found here.

 (Click to view)